freddiecoleman/flashcards/README.markdown

 Statistics are logged to allow the user to monitor their progress.
 The data can be visualised with various charts on the stats page that are generated using Highcharts.

 More features coming soon.
-Watch this space.
+Watch this space...

 ## Front-end
 * Foundation 5